ExeClim/Isca/docs/source/modules/topography.rst

 References
 ----------
-None needed at present.
+See [Sauliere2012]_ for the topography option in ``land_generator_fn.py``.

 Authors
 -------
-This documentation was written by Ross Castle, peer reviewed by Ruth Geen, and quality controlled by Marrianne Pietschnig.
+This documentation was written by Ross Castle, peer reviewed by Ruth Geen, and quality controlled by Marianne Pietschnig.